ogiewon/Hubitat/Drivers/logitech-harmony-hub-parent.src/README.md

 - In your Hubitat Elevation Hub's admin web page, select the "Drivers Code" section and then click the "+ New Driver" button in the top right corner.
 This will open a editor window for manipulating source code.
 - Click in the editor window.
 Then PASTE all of the code you copied in the first step.
 - Click the SAVE button in the editor window.
-- Repeat the above setps to install the **required** HubDuino "Child Switch" Driver.
-This is avilable at https://raw.githubusercontent.com/DanielOgorchock/ST_Anything/master/HubDuino/Drivers/child-switch.groovy

 **Create the Logitech Harmony Hub Hubitat Device**
 - In your Hubitat Elevation Hub's web page, select the "Devices" section, and then click the "+ Add Virtual Device" button in the top right corner.
-- In the window that appears, please fill in the "Device Name", "Device Label", and "Device Network Id" fields.
-Make sure the Device Network Id field is UNIQUE!
+- In the window that appears, please fill in the "Device Name" and optionally the "Device Label".
 For example:
-  - "Device Name" = "Family Room"
+  - "Device Name" = "Family Room Harmony Hub"
   - "Device Label" = {optional}
-  - "Device Network Id" = FamilyRoomHarmonyHub  (Note:  make sure this is unique!
-Update: Hubitat now defaults to a unique value.)
 - In the "Type" field, scroll to the bottom of the list and select "Logitech Harmony Hub Parent"
 - Click Save
 - In the next window that appears, fill in the "Device IP Address" with values appropriate to your application.
 For example: